polyline/polyline.github.io/_posts/2017-09-02-using-jekyll-to-create-my-first-blog.markdown

 And then what I am going to know is to to figure out the structure of Jekyll further and how to make changes on this existed structure.
 If I want to change some contents of it, what should I do.
 For examples, if I want to add a list to categorize my articles.

+Trying to use some mathematic symbols here.
+\alpha